Tuesday, November 19, 2024

 YHWH takes his place at the head of the table, as one would expect, and always hosts a very divine spread for his gathered guests.

-One day Thor, feeling quite feisty, asked YHWH, "Is it true to are all powerful?
+One day Thor, feeling quite feisty, asked YHWH, "Is it true you are all powerful?
 Omnipotent?"

 YHWH nodded in affirmation.